eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-subscriber-source-code.md

 ```

 The next step is to create the topic with a given name(`ddscxx_helloworld_example`)and the predefined data type(`HelloWorldData::Msg`).
 Topics with the same data type description and with different names are considered different topics.
-This means that readers or writers created for a given topic will not interfere with readers or writers created with another topic even though the same data type.
+This means that readers or writers created for a given topic do not interfere with readers or writers created with another topic even if they are the same data type.

 ```
 dds::topic::Topic<HelloWorldData::Msg> topic(participant,"ddscxx_helloworld_example");